dantonnoriega/dantonnoriega.me/Resume/index.md

 ---

-### CURRENT RESEARCH PROJECTS
+### DISSERTATION

-- *"The Effectivenes of the Double Up Food Bucks Incentive"* (Main Dissertation Chapter)
+- *"Doubled SNAP Dollars and Nudges: An Analysis of Two Pilot Programs Aimed at Increasing the Purchase of Healthy Foods"*
-	- Investigating the effectiveness of targeted fruit and vegetable subsidies as a policy for improving the health of SNAP beneficiaries.}
+	- Investigating the effectiveness of targeted fruit and vegetable subsidies as a policy for improving the health of SNAP beneficiaries.
-- *“Understanding the Statistical Properties of IRI Store-based and House-based Scanner Data”* with Matthew Harding and Ya Xue (USDA Grant)
-	- Analysis of food scanner data the USDA purchased from IRI.
-The goals of the grant can be broadly categorized into assessing the suitability of the IRI for nutrition policy research and comparing the IRI data to other publicly available data sets.

 ---

 ### PROGRAMMING

-- **R** -- 5+ years of experience.
+- **R** -- 7+ years of experience.
 Preferred programming language.
 Expert user of `data.table`. `R markdown` enthusiast.
 - **Stata** -- 6+ years.
 Taught 3 courses with Stata.
 Used for quickly testing regression models.
-- **Python** -- 2+ years.
+- **Python** -- 3+ years.
 Competent user of `pandas`.
 Taught a program evaluation class using Python.
 - **Matlab** -- 2+ years.
 Primarily used to learn and tinker with Machine Learning.
 - **SAS** -- 2+ years of experience but last used in 2011 as part of my M.S. in Applied Statistics.
 - **SQL** -- 1 year.
 Used to extract data fom mySQL server via `RODBC`.
 Knowledge of basic querying and preprocessing.